Healthy Living

 Share

 Did you know?
 One in eight women in the U.S. will develop breast cancer.
+That’s why it’s important to schedule your mammogram regularly.

 In fact, many women with breast cancer have no symptoms.
 Therefore, it’s critical to get your mammogram screening as appropriate for your age and personal risk.
 Regular breast screenings can detect cancer early, even sometimes before you can feel a lump.
 At that time, the tumor likely hasn’t spread and is in its most treatable stage.

-Early detection is the key to successful treatment.
+While the type of breast cancer you have affects your care options, early detection is the key to successful treatment.
 Women who have regular mammograms are less likely to need aggressive treatments, such as surgery and chemotherapy, because their breast cancer is more likely to be found early.
 They are also more likely to be cured.

 When should woman get a mammogram and how often?